Naeemur/react-native-wheel-color-picker/README.md

 `discrete: false` use swatchs of shades instead of slider

+`discreteLength: 10` number of swatchs of shades

 `swatches: true` show color swatches

 `swatchesLast: true` if false swatches are shown before wheel

 `swatchesOnly: false` show swatch only and hide wheel and slider

+`swatchesHitSlop: undefined` defines how far the touch event can start away from the swatch

 `color: '#ffffff'` color of the color picker